apache/jena-site/source/documentation/rdfconnection/__index.md

 ### Local vs Remote

-GSP operations work on while models and datasets.
+GSP operations work on whole models and datasets.
 When used on a remote connection, the result of a GSP operation is a separate copy of the remote RDF data.
 When working with local connections, 3 isolation modes are available: